Cox's Orange Pippin: Description and uses

 'Cox's Orange Pippin' is highly regarded for its excellent flavour and attractive appearance.
 The apples are of medium size, orange-red in colour, deepening to bright red and mottled with carmine over a deep yellow background.
 The flesh is very aromatic, yellow-white, fine-grained, crisp, and very juicy.
 Cox's flavour is sprightly subacid, with hints of cherry and anise, becoming softer and milder with age.
 When ripe apples are shaken, the seeds make a rattling sound as they are only loosely held in the apple's flesh.

-Cox's Orange Pippin is often blended with other varieties in the production of cider.
+Cox's Orange Pippin is often blended with other varieties in the production of cider and is also used to produce high-quality apple juice, particularly in artisanal or premium cold-pressed forms.